 Examples of modern wearables

-- Health fitness trackers that connect around your wrist, ankle, or chest.
+- Huawei health fitness trackers that connect around your wrist.

 - GoPro camera for filming action sports shots.